HL7/US-Core/input/pagecontent/future-of-US-core.md

   - Recording and updating data in the context of the Must Support fields
   - Indicating the source of the update

+The Argonaut project has defined [FHIR Write Guidance for Vital Sign Observations](fhir-write.html) for creating and updating vital sign Observations resources from patient-facing and provider-facing applications and expects to develop similar guidance for other Observation categories and resource types.
+After adequate testing by implementers, we will assess the feasibility of incorporating this guidance into the US Core API.

+</div><!-- new-content -->

 #### US Core SMART Scopes
 Because of FHIR's resource-based data model, related but distinct data tend to be grouped together in the same FHIR resource type.
 The original SMART on FHIR scope syntax (and US regulation) tends to limit authorization servers to granting access to all data in the same FHIR resource type, or not giving access to all.
 For example, a patient can only share an encounter diagnosis if they share their entire problem list, or a health system can only enable backend access to a patient cohort's SDOH data if it enables access to labs.